kevinzehnder/enex2paperless/README.md

 **What it does:**

-- Go through an ENEX file, looking for notes containing pdf files.
+- Go through an ENEX file, looking for notes containing allowed file types.
-- Extract those PDF files and upload them to Paperless
+- Extract those files and upload them to Paperless

 It will recreate the same tags and note title as they were in Evernote.

 **What it doesn't do:**

 It will not convert ALL your existing notes.
-Notes without PDF files will be ignored.
+Notes without allowed attachements will be ignored.

 ## How To Use